National Museum of Natural History, France: Gallery of Botany

-The Gallery of Botany is on the Allée the Buffon facing the centre of the garden, between the Gallery of Mineralogy and the Gallery of Paleontology.
+The Gallery of Botany is on the Allée the Buffon facing the centre of the garden, between the Gallery of Mineralogy and the Gallery of Palaeontology.
 At the corner is one of the two oldest trees in Paris, a Robinia pseudoacacia or black locust, planted in 1635 by Vespasien Robin, the royal gardener and botanist, from an earlier tree brought from America by his brother, also a botanist, in 1601.
 It is tied in age with another from the same source planted at the same time on the square of Saint-Julien-le-Pauvre.

 The Gallery was built in 1930–35 with a grant from the Rockefeller Foundation.
-Directly in front is a statue entitled "Science and Mystery" by J.L.D.
-Schroeder, made in 1889.
-It represents the enigma of and old man meditating over an egg and a chicken, pondering which came first.
+Directly in front is a statue entitled "Science and Mystery" by Jean-Louis Schroeder, made in 1889.
+It depicts an old man pondering an egg, contemplating the enigma of which came first.